 When creating a form, each column in your worksheet can be used as a form field.
-You can choose whether fields are hidden, required, and if they should have a default value.
+You can choose whether fields are hidden or visible, required or optional, and if they should have a default value.
 You can also configure column data types within the form designer, and add new columns as needed without switching back to a Sheet view.

-Branding your form with a custom logo and background color is also possible, as is adding text blocks for description elements.
+You can also brand your form with a custom logo and background color from the top of the form, as well as add text blocks for description elements.

-The live form uses a simple responsive design by default, enabling it to work equally well across desktop, tablet, and mobile devices.
+The live form uses a simple responsive design by default, enabling it to work equally well across desktop and tablet browsers...

-When a form is submitted, a new row is created in your worksheet with all of the data captured in form fields automatically populated in the corresponding columns.
-This works with all data types including attachments, related rows, users, etc.
+When a form is submitted, Spreadsheet.com creates a new row at the bottom of your worksheet that captures the submitted information in the appropriate columns.
+This works with all data types, including attachments, related rows, users, and more.

 In the next part of our Quick Start series, learn about working with Related Rows and Lookups ➡️.